mononoken/connect-four/README.md

 Trying to refactor #valid_input? has been a journey of grief.
 I have realized that many of my tests expect the upper and lower limits of input to be specific values.
 In other words, the tests know how Game works.

+The more I look at my tests, the more coupling between tests and code I see.
+I also am finding that many of these seem to be related to methods using instance variables when they could be using parameters (with these instance variables set as defaults).

 2022-09-11
 I dislike how #winner is determined in Game currently.
 The method currently returns the #current_player if #winner? returns true. #winner? returns true if Board returns true to #any_wins? which is checking the #last_move received on the Board.
 This #last_move is set as the default of #any_wins.